 German yields fall to 10-day low; Italy sells off as stimulus in focus

 Germany and the Netherlands blocked a call from Italy, Spain and France to issue joint debt.
 There was also disagreement on the timing of granting standby credit to governments via the European Stability Mechanism.
-Germany's 10-year bond yields fell to a 10-day low at -0.46%.
-They were last down 8 basis points on the day. .
+Germany's 10-year bond yields fell to a 10-day low at -0.50%, before rising slightly to end the session at -0.48%, still down 11 basis points on the day..
 Spanish and Portuguese yields fell similarly. .

 German yields had risen to 10-month highs at -0.14% last week on expectations of fiscal stimulus.
 They have come down since as Germany, one of the states where the ECB is thought to be approaching its self-imposed issuer limit, is expected to be one of the main beneficiaries of its removal.